 For five girls and three boys from Shamshy village, however, this summer was a bit different.
 They attended the Snow Leopard Trust’s and Snow Leopard Foundation’s first-ever Kyrgyz eco camp at Shamshy Wildlife Sanctuary.
 During a fun, action-packed three days, these boys and girls got to accompany rangers on their patrols and joined researchers in their search for wildlife.

-“These kids live in the middle of nature, but many of them are disconnected from it, or even view it as a threat”, says Kuban Jumabai uulu, the Snow Leopard Trust’s Kyrgyzstan program director.
+“These kids live in the middle of nature, but many of them are disconnected from it, or even view it as a threat”, says Kuban Jumabai uulu, the Director of our local partner organization, Snow Leopard Foundation Kyrgyzstan.
 “Most of them never see a snow leopard or a wolf, but they know that these predators sometimes attack their families’ livestock, and they learn to fear them.”

 The eco camps are designed to change such perceptions, and rekindle children’s connection to and love for nature.
 Developed in India by our partner organization Nature Conservation Foundation, these camps have become a popular educational tool across several snow leopard range countries.
 While the program looks a bit different in each region, the camps all share a common approach: they boost kids’ knowledge about the fragile ecosystem they live in, and they allow them to experience nature and their role in it with all their senses through games and playful learning exercises.